 In our course calendar, you will find links to the films and videos that are freely available.
 There are also a few films that are available to rent on various platforms.
-The platform we will use consistently is Netflix.
-If you don’t already have an account, it would be advisable to get one from 3/15 to 4/12, which is when we’ll be consistently watching Netflix films.
+The platform we will use most consistently is Netflix.
+If you don’t already have an account, it would be advisable to get one in February, which is when we’ll be consistently watching Netflix films.

 Footage tends to take up a lot of memory, so having a hard drive where you can store what you film will be very helpful.
 One-Terabyte external hard drives cost around $50 and are a great investment for filmmakers.
 The bigger (and admittedly clumsier to carry) version of the hard drives are faster than the small, portable ones.
 You should consider those advantages and drawbacks as you choose which hard drive to purchase.

 Please consider backing up your footage.
 Hard drives die and often take the footage with them to the grave.
 Please consider having two copies of all your footage at all times.

 There are a number of possibilities for filming equipment in this class.

 1. Use your own equipment.
 If you already own a DSLR camera, a cellphone with a good camera, or any other camera that you’re familiar with and enjoy, that is the best option for you.
 It would be good to have a mic and tripod as well.
 If you don’t have any, see borrowing possibilities below.

 2. The Film Production Lab, located in Wells C642, has a variety of filming and sound equipment that you can check out.
 Due to COVID19, they have extended the time you can check out the equipment to a week.
 You have three options for equipment available to you:

 You can rent DSLR cameras, Taskam portable recorders, and lavalier/shotgun mics.

 You can rent a set that includes camera holders and mics designed for using with cellphones.

 You can do a blend of both.